baihuqian/baihuqian.github.io/_posts/2018-03-13-backdoor-roth.md

 # Step 4 – Convert the traditional IRA to Roth IRA
 Ask your IRA provider how to do this.
 Some can do it online.
 Some will want a signed form.
 There is no income limit for the conversion.
 Because your Roth IRA conversion comes primarily from your non-deductible contributions, there will be very little taxes on the conversion.

 Be sure to specify you want to *convert* money in your traditional IRA to a Roth IRA, not *recharacterize* your contribution.
 The two are not the same.
 Using the wrong term can lead to bad consequences.
-See Traditional and Roth IRA: Recharacterize vs Convert.

 Also be sure to choose “no tax withholding” for your conversion.
 This way 100% of the money goes into your Roth account.